dscharrer/innoextract/README.md

 For Boost you will need the headers as well as the `iostreams`, `filesystem`, `date_time`, `system` and `program_options` libraries.
 Older Boost version may work but are not actively supported.
 The boost `iostreams` library needs to be build with zlib and bzip2 support.

-While the liblzma dependency is optional, it is highly recommended and you won't be able to extract most installers created by newer Inno Setup versions without it.
+While innoextract can be built without liblzma by manually setting `-DUSE_LZMA=OFF`, it is highly recommended and you won't be able to extract most installers created by newer Inno Setup versions without it.

 To build innoextract you will also need **[CMake](http://cmake.org/) 2.8** and a working C++ compiler, as well as the development headers for liblzma and boost.